Measuring Directed Triadic Closure with Closure Coefficients: Conclusion

-In contrast, since the the directed clustering coefficients due to Fagiolo~\cite{fagiolo2007clustering} are based on the center of wedges, the two edges are naturally symmetric, and consequently the metric is always symmetric.
-Therefore, the directed clustering coefficients have only four dimensions while our directed closure coefficients have eight.
+In contrast, the directed clustering coefficients due to Fagiolo~\cite{fagiolo2007clustering} are based on the center of wedges, so the two edges are naturally symmetric and consequently, the metric is always symmetric.
+Therefore, there are four directed clustering coefficients and eight directed closure coefficients.

 In the next section, we study how we expect the directed closure coefficients to behave in a configuration model, which provides additional insight into why asymmetries in the directed closure coefficients might be unsurprising.